Previous Post: Day 3 – Thangthangka To Jomolhari B.C.

 The Acclimatization Issue:

 The ascent up to Jomolhari Base Camp from Paro over three days is almost 2000 meters.
 Those starting the Snowman Trek will hopefully spend a day before the trek acclimatizing with a walk up to the Taktsang Gompa.
-Still, an 1100 meter gain from Shana to Jomolhari in three days is pushing the limit of 300 maximum per day.
+Still, an 1100 meter gain from Shana to Jomolhari in three days is pushing the recommended limit of 300 maximum per day.
 If trekkers are going to experience altitude sickness it will probably be in the first few days.
 All trekking itineraries include a rest/acclimatization day at the Jomolhari campground to provide some extra time for bodies to adapt to the thinning air.

 As the above chart suggests, if you are okay at Jomolhari then you should be okay until Laya since the altitude of each successive night’s camp spot remains the same at about 4000 meters.
-The four high passes of the trek after Jomolhari provide excellent additional acclimatization and illustrates the mountaineer’s motto – “Walk high, sleep low”.
+The four high passes of the trek after Jomolhari provide excellent additional acclimatization and illustrate the mountaineer’s motto – “Walk high, sleep low”.

 There were sixteen trekkers on this trip.
 No one seemed to suffer from even moderate altitude sickness.
 Only three of us – I was one – made use of Diamox, a drug that helps the body in the adaptation process.
 I had been encouraged by the guide to forget about the Diamox and he may have been right, given that the 13 who did not use it seemed to do fine.
 I ended up using it anyway since I had done so on a half-dozen previous high-altitude treks and had no issues at all – not even a headache.
 I figured – why mess with something that seems to work for me.
 If I do another such trek, I’ll use the Diamox again!